top of page

 Mistake 7: Not Leveraging Accounting Software Features

 Many law firms fail to take full advantage of the features offered by modern accounting software like QuickBooks or Sage, particularly when it comes to customizing and managing their chart of accounts.
+Legal accounting and legal accounting software are designed to meet the unique needs of the legal industry, ensuring compliance and simplifying financial management for law firms.

 Why is this a problem